 Mirrorless Camera and Travel Camera Accessories

 About three years ago, I switched from a DSLR to mirrorless technology.
 I am currently shooting on an Olympus OMD Em5 Mark II.
-As it is a step up from the Canon model of DSLR that I had (now Sarah’s camera), my photo quality has improved.
 The image stabilization system is one of the best.
 What I gave up was weight, as my new camera with all its gear weighs significantly less than my former DSLR.
 I couldn’t be happier with my choice.

 The travel camera accessories I carry include:

 - Olympus 14-150mm lens: While I have several lenses for different purposes, this is my favorite for all around shooting.
 It is equivalent to a 28-300mm full frame lens.
 It is a perfect lens for indoor scenes to sports and landscape photography.

 - Tenba Messenger DNA Camera Bag: I looked around for a while before discovering the perfect camera bag for my mirrorless camera.
 Weatherproof, easy and quiet to open, secure, and with compartments for all my camera gear, accessories, business cards, and enough personal items that I don’t need to carry anything else for an afternoon out.
 It even has a secret spot for a Kindle.

 - Sirui Carbon Fiber Tripod: I have one model down from this one, but the reduced weight of carbon fiber would have been a better choice.
 The tripod is quick to set up, has a ball mounted head, and upward folding legs, which make it more compact for carrying.
 I found it to be the perfect trade-off between super lightweight and steady enough for long exposure.